CardiacScore: The easy, pain-free way to check for coronary heart disease available only at Hamilton Diagnostics

 First, you fill out a brief risk factor questionnaire.
 Next, you lie down on the imaging table while a CT technologist gently places a few EKG leads on you.
 Then you’re asked to you hold your breath while the images are taken.
 It’s that easy.
 Within 48 hours, you’ll know your CardiacScore.

 Yes.
 The radiation exposure during CardiacScore is very minimal.
 It is comparable to an X-ray.
 No injections or needles are needed.

 CardiacScore detects even subtle early warning signs of heart disease.
 With this information, your doctor can recommend appropriate treatment, including diet and lifestyle changes, medication, and/or further testing.

 Yes.
 The plaque buildup process can be slowed, stabilized, or reversed through lifestyle changes and/or through medication under your doctor’s guidance.

 Did you know?

 Fifty-eight million Americans have one or more forms of cardiovascular disease.

 Coronary heart disease is the number one killer of men and women in the U.S.

 More Americans die of heart disease than all types of cancer combined.
 Twelve million people alive today have a history of heart attack, chest pain or both — American Heart Association

-CardiacScore can be physician- or patient-referred for a flat fee of $300, which includes the radiologist’s interpretation.
+CardiacScore are physician-referred for a flat fee of $300, which includes the radiologist’s interpretation.